UIUC-iSchool-DataStories/is457_acuacg_spring2025/week06/lecture6p1.md

 notes:
 so someone you should probably know about is Edward Tufte who's pretty famous in design

-while we won't have time to go through all of these principles in detail...
+while we won't have time to go through all of these principles in detail today (you'll get them in reading Knaflic over the next couple of weeks)...

 ---